lion65816/aat/README.md

 ## Migrating to a new ROM (automatic way - Lunar Monitor and Lunar Helper)

 Lunar Monitor let's you export resources automatically upon saving.
 It's useful so they can be quickly inserted with Lunar Helper.
 To install Lunar Monitor, run lunar-monitor-injector.exe once.
 It should now be there everytime you open Lunar Magic, but you have to have lunar-monitor.dll in the same directory as Lunar Magic.
+Make sure the paths to the ROM and Lunar Magic match the ones in config_project.txt in the Lunar Monitor folder.
 To migrate to a new ROM, grab your levels from "Levels" directory and your resources from "resource" directory and move them to the new folders.

 ## Migrating to a new ROM (manual way)